 Yes.
 For all the high-tech ways to fortify and expand our supply, the easiest, cheapest and potentially most effective solution is to use less water to begin with.

 In fact, conservation has already helped.
 In Southern California, total urban demand — residences, businesses, institutions and parks — exceeded 200 gallons per person per day in the early 1990s.
-Today, it’s about 130 gallons per person per day.
+In 2020 it was about 130 gallons per person per day.
 That means a population that has grown by several million people has reduced water use by more than a third.

 Some farmers use water inefficiently, but in general, they try to squeeze as much “crop per drop” as possible.
 Many growers have retired flood irrigation and wasteful sprinklers and adopted drip irrigation systems.
 They also use technology that autonomously monitors soil moisture and remotely opens and closes water valves.